 Most digitals also can produce other sounds besides pianos, including church organs, flutes, harpsichords, trumpets, sine waves, thunder, and barking dogs.
 These extra sounds are generally gimmicks, but can be a refreshing change while you're learning, and kids seem to enjoy them.
 If it's loud noise you want, you can hook your digital to your stereo system and blast out Toccata and Fugue in D Minor in Church Organ mode all night until the cops come and haul you away.

 Although touch in digitals is improving, the touch in digitals still lags behind the touch in acoustics.
 The keys on digitals, especially cheap ones, feel springy, and they lack the subtle changes in resistance during the keystroke found in acoustics caused by the double escapement mechanism.
 On a digital, the springiness and the light weight of the keys means that pianists can't make the same physical connection with the piano as they can with the more massive but well-balanced keys of an acoustic, which provide varying pressure feedback throughout the keystroke.
 This is very important in achieving the ability to play expressively.
-On an acoustic, for instance, you can get a slightly different sound depending on exactly how you press the key (or at least it seems that way).
-On a digital, all that matters is the downward force.
+On an acoustic, for instance, you can get a totally different sound depending on exactly how you press the key.
+A gentle keypress creates a more bell-like tone.
+Hit the key hard, and it sounds more stringy, with more harmonics.
+Although digitals try to emulate that effect, on a digital all that really matters is the downward force.